What Vaginal Steam Baths Are Really Like: An OB/GYN Weighs In

 You already know how we Californians like our colonics.
 (The story of my first colonic is here.
-And yes, I paid good money for that experience.).
-Well, apparently, we like to have our coochies steamed too.
-If you thought vajazzling was over the top, check this out.
-The LA Times reported that the hottest new spa treatment being offered at select spas in Southern California and New York is a vaginal steam bath.
-Yup.
-A vaginal steam bath.
+And yes, I paid good money for that experience.)
+Well, apparently, some of us like to have our coochies steamed, too.

-But I have to admit that I did a double take when I read about women electively steaming their vaginas.
+But I have to admit that I did a double take when I read about Gwyneth and others electively steaming their vaginas.